corcarolinne/ReactStudy/README.md

 # ReactStudy

-A simple application based in the course "Powering up with react" from [Code School](https://www.codeschool.com)
+A simple comment application based in the course "Powering up with react" from [Code School](https://www.codeschool.com).